pocketbase/pocketbase/README.md

 If you discover a security vulnerability within PocketBase, please send an e-mail to **support at pocketbase.io**.

-All reports will be promptly addressed and you'll be credited in the fix release notes.
+You could find more details in the project [Security policy](https://github.com/pocketbase/pocketbase/security/policy).

 ## Contributing